MAD-py/MongoDB-Dojo/languages/shell/README.md

 )
 ```

-With this we have created a relationship between this document of type user and several documents of type course, it must be taken into account that these relationships do not work as in the sql database, since if the id that we put as relationship does not exist in any collection of MongoDB, this will not generate any type of error.
+With this we have created a relationship between this document of type user and several documents of type course, it must be taken into account that these relationships do not work as in the sql database, since if the id that we put as relationship does not exist in any collection of **MongoDB**, this will not generate any type of error.

 ## Read Users